varya/steroids/_posts/project_configuration/2013-06-06-config-application-coffee.markdown

 ## steroids.config.editor

 Sets the editor command that is used in the Steroids console (i.e. `steroids connect`) with commands `edit` and `e`.
-By default, the editor is set to Sublime Text and the current project base directory is given as an argument.
+By default, the editor is set to Sublime Text (the command `subl`) and the current project base directory is given as an argument to the editor run command.
 Arguments are always given as an array.

 {% highlight coffeescript %}
 steroids.config.editor = "subl"